Astoundify/wp-job-manager-companies/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Output a list of all companies that have submitted jobs with links to their listings and profile.
+Outputs a list of all companies that have submitted jobs with links to their listings and profile.

 == Description ==

-Output a list of all companies that have submitted jobs with links to their listings and profile.
+Outputs a list of all companies that have submitted jobs with links to their listings and profile.

 = Where can I use this? =